You’re hosting your first proper dinner party, proudly setting the table with your newly acquired stoneware dinner set.

 1. Temperature Management

-– Gradual heating/cooling necessary
+– Gradual heating/cooling is necessary

 – No sudden temperature changes